 Dr Briggs will ask you about your general medical history and any previous surgeries.
 He will enquire about any long-term medication you might be taking, including vitamins and supplements.
 For example, some body builders take anabolic steroids, which can lead to male breasts.
 Before planning your procedure, we need to determine your current level of fitness and discuss your goals.

 The Gynaecomastia surgical technique will be explained to you once Dr Briggs has examined your individual anatomy.
 He will describe what to expect post surgery including pain, swelling, scars and so on.

 The procedure may be done in one of two ways:

-- The surgeon may make a half moon incision around or below the areola, and cut away the unwanted breast tissue, this technique is usually used for patients with poor skin laxity, e.g. older men, larger breasts or patients following excess weight loss.
+- Dr Briggs may make a half moon incision around or below the areola, and cut away the unwanted breast tissue, this technique is usually used for patients with poor skin laxity, e.g. older men, larger breasts or patients following excess weight loss.

 - Alternatively, he may choose to eliminate the excess tissue using specially designed Liposuction equipment.
 This technique allows him to break up and draw off excess breast tissue through a fine cannula under a high vacuum.
 Because this strategy requires only a small wound toward the armpit or under the nipple, there is virtually no scarring.

 Sometimes the two techniques are combined.
 In all cases, surgery continues until the area is flat and normal in appearance.

 Bleeding after male breast reductions is rare, however, as a precaution a drainage tube may be used, which is then removed the morning after your surgery.